2001 Santana High School shooting: Victims

-He shot 15 people, two of whom died.
+Williams shot 15 people, two of who died.
 The two students that were killed were 14-year-old Bryan Zuckor and 17-year-old Randy Gordon.
-Eleven students and two school supervisors suffered gunshot wounds and were treated at either the UC San Diego Medical Center or Rady Children's Hospital.
+Eleven students and two school supervisors suffered gunshot wounds and were treated at either UC San Diego Medical Center or Rady Children's Hospital.

 Perpetrator

-Charles Andrew Williams was born in Frederick, Maryland on February 8, 1986, the firstborn child of Jeff and Linda Williams.
+Charles Andrew Williams was born in Frederick, Maryland, on February 8, 1986, the firstborn child of Jeff and Linda Williams.
 Known by his family as "Andrew" or "Andy" for short, he had one half-brother, Michael.
 His parents divorced in 1990, leaving his father with custody and little contact with his mother.
 Jeff and Andy moved to California in the fall.
 While attending Santana High School, Williams was bullied by fellow students because of his small size.
 He began to spend time with a crowd of skateboarders.
 Williams was accepted within this peer group; however, at times these individuals also bullied him.
 Jeff has stated that an older man bought the boys alcohol and drugs in exchange for sexual favors and that Andy did not mention this abuse until long after his arrest.
 In 2011, that older man, Chris Reynolds, was sentenced to 40 years in prison in Oklahoma for molesting other adolescent boys.

 He took his father's Arminius .22 caliber long-rifle double action revolver from the locked gun cabinet in their apartment.
 After his arrest, he told investigators that he was "tired of being bullied".
 On the way to juvenile hall, Williams said that he did it because he was dared to by his friends.
 He also has stated at least three different anticipated outcomes of the shooting when speaking with authorities.